Turkish Red Crescent, 2008

 This guideline aim to provide guidance to field relief workers and volunteers.
-Being a reference work prepared based on the experiences and assessments of our specialists, these guidelines draw the general framework of psyscho-social support and provide information on the psycho-social support practices, human resources, volunteers and vulnerablegroups.
+Being a reference work prepared based on the experiences and assessments of our specialists, these guidelines draw the general framework of psycho-social support and provide information on the psycho-social support practices, human resources, volunteers and vulnerable groups.

 The Johns Hopkins and the International Federation of Red Cross and Red Crescent Societies

 Public health guide for emergencies Chapter 5.
 This chapter is as a guide for setting up mental health and psychosocial programmes for vulnerable populations in developing countries who are or have been exposed to crisis events.
 It describes the psychological problems of people exposed to violence, disaster or critical incidents and provides guidelines for planning emergency mental health programs.